 Is OpenAI Codex App free?

-Does Codex App work on Windows?
+Does Codex App work on Windows or Linux?

 How is Codex different from ChatGPT?